akhealth/RFP-IES-Milestone2/00_IES_MILESTONE2_RFP.md

 lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP.

-Offerors must provide a proposed staffing plan.
+Offerors must provide a proposed staffing plan (in Submittal Form B).
 It should include the
-following: narrative description of the organization of the project team and a personnel roster that identifies each person who will actually work on the contract and provide the following information about each person listed:
+following:

 - Narrative description of the organization of the project team;
-- Personnel roster that identifies each person who will work on the project to include their role
+- Personnel roster that identifies each person who will work on the project to include their role and estimated allocation hours (please do not include costs);
-- Identify key staff and their level of allocation to the project;
+- Identify personnel and provide their resumes
-- Provide resumes for key staff

-Key Staff should include the offeror’s Project and Deputy Manager, Lead Technical Manager, Business Manager, Lead Business Analyst, and all business analysts, implementation team members and team leader, and integration architect.

-It would be highly desirable for members of the offeror’s key staff to have prior or current experience working with the Department.

-Offerors must provide reference names and phone numbers for similar projects the offeror’s firm has completed to include contract value and a brief description of the eligibility system projects that were successfully completed.

-The offeror’s project manager should have the following:

-- A current Project Management Institute (PMI) Project Management Professional (PMP) certification or equivalent recognized project management certification (not a certificate for the completion of a project management course); and
-- Served as the project manager or key staff member on an eligibility system implementation project within the previous three years for a system that is still in operation/production.
-- The Offeror should provide a copy of the project manager’s credentials

-The State will evaluate the offeror's proposed staffing model, skill levels, labor categories, allocation, and relevant work experience demonstrated by Key Personnel.
+The State will evaluate the offeror's proposed staffing model, skill levels, labor categories, allocation, and relevant work experience demonstrated by Key Personnel including the following:

-The State will evaluate the offeror’s experience in performing work of similar scope and complexity.
-The State will also evaluate the offeror’s experience with similar technology, software development and related development methodology, human-centered design, and continuous deployment methods.
+- Experience in performing work of similar scope and complexity
+- Experience with similar technology, software development and related development methodology, human-centered design, and continuous deployment methods

-This [Submittal Form](#sec-402-special-formatting-requirements) must not exceed ten pages; however, resumes and letters of intent are not included in the page limitation and may be submitted as attachments.
+This [Submittal Form](#sec-402-special-formatting-requirements) must not exceed ten pages; however, resumes, letters of intent, and letters of recommendation are not included in the page limitation and may be submitted as attachments.

 ## Sec.
 5.05 Technical Understanding and Approach